Dismiss Modal

 To see if you qualify for lung cancer screening, contact your primary care provider at 1-800-BASSETT.

-Bassett Healthcare Network offers lung cancer screening tests at sites throughout Central New York, including Cobleskill, Cooperstown, Delhi, Little Falls, and Oneonta.
+Bassett Healthcare Network offers lung cancer screening tests at sites throughout Central New York, including Cobleskill, Cooperstown, Delhi, Little Falls, Oneonta, and Sidney.